This Video of Taimur Speaking Toddler Language Is The CUTEST Thing You Will See On The Internet

 A post shared by Taimur ali khan (@taimuralikhanpataudiakanawab) on Sep 3, 2019 at 7:52pm PDT

-In an earlier interview, Kareena Kapoor, Taimur's mom was quoted as saying that she can't go even an hour without him.
+In an earlier interview, Kareena Kapoor, Taimur's mom, was quoted as saying that she can't go even an hour without him.
 "Taimur is a part of me.
 I can't go an hour without him.
 He's always with me wherever I am.
 He makes me want to work harder every day," she said.

 In the same interview, she spoke about balancing work and home with Taimur in tow.
 "I'm at a stage in my life where I don't have to choose between career and family.
 I'm doing both.
 I'm an actor but through all the ups and downs I've been a sister, a wife, a mom and none of these roles have deterred me.
 In fact, it's put me on the right path.
 My dreams have gotten bigger there's much more to achieve.
 As an actor, and as a woman," said Kareena.